cypress-io/cypress/docs/source/guides/guides/continuous-integration.md

 apt-get install xvfb libgtk2.0-0 libnotify-dev libgconf-2-4 libnss3 libxss1
 ```

-If you run {% url '`cypress run`' cli-tool#cypress-run %} and see no output {% url 'see this section for troubleshooting this known issue' continuous-integration#Troubleshooting %}.
+If you run {% url '`cypress run`' command-line#cypress-run %} and see no output {% url 'see this section for troubleshooting this known issue' continuous-integration#Troubleshooting %}.

 # Recording Tests in CI